Natural landscape: Origins of the term

 The concept of a natural landscape was first developed in connection with landscape painting, though the actual term itself was first used in relation to landscape gardening.
-In bother cases it was used to contrast a formal style with a more natural one, that is closer to nature.
+In both cases it was used to contrast a formal style with a more natural one, that is closer to nature.
 Chunglin Kwa suggests, "that a seventeenth-century or early-eighteenth-century pen could experience natural scenery 'just like on a painting,’ and so, with or without the use of the word itself, designate it as a landscape."
 With regard to landscape gardening John Aikin, commented in 1794: "Whatever, therefore, there be of novelty in the singular scenery of an artificial garden, it is soon exhausted, whereas the infinite diversity of a natural landscape presents an inexhaustible flore of new forms".
 Writing in 1844 the prominent American landscape gardener Andrew Jackson Downing comments: "straight canals, round or oblong pieces of water, and all the regular forms of the geometric mode ... would evidently be in violent opposition to the whole character and expression of natural landscape".